Timothyxxx/starter-academic/content/home/skills.md

   icon: math
   icon_pack: "custom"
   name: Math and Modeling
-- description: Have to admit Python is a need for human today.
+- description: Have to admit Python is a need for people today.
 I learned Python since the first year of college, and taught many student (including students from overseas) to use it.
+Evert time I realized that work can be generalized and automated instead of human-experience needed, I will always write a script(Python or shell) to free my hand.
   icon: python
   icon_pack: "custom"
   name: Python